CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/20-integration-guides/14-adcs/01-overview.md

 [Install a New Windows Server 2012 Active Directory Forest (Level 200) | Microsoft Docs](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/deploy/install-a-new-windows-server-2012-active-directory-forest--level-200-)
 :::

-## Active Directory Certificate Services Presence
+## Active Directory Certificate Services presence

 Depending on your environment, install the Active Directory Certificate Services Server Role according to the instructions from Microsoft.
 Omit the step if you already have Microsoft Certification Authority Running.